upALX/Omni-Orpen/README.md

     *Verify into Schemas > Tables if the tables ```weather``` and ```webhooks``` was created*

-**7 - After that run the application in the terminal**
+**7 - After that run the application on your IDE-terminal:**
 ```
 npm run start
 ```
 **Now, the API is running 🚀**

-*If any problem with connection db, on IDE-terminal in root folder restart the containers*
+*If you have any problem with connection db, on IDE-terminal in root folder restart the containers with this command:*
 ```
 docker restart $(docker ps -q)
 ```

 ---
-*To access all features of this API, click [here](https://upalx.notion.site/OrpenWeather-Docs-9cf62cf2bae7455f97cb5343090c0138?pvs=4) and learn how to use with the Orpen Weather DOCS.*
+*To access all features of this API, click [here](https://upalx.notion.site/OrpenWeather-Docs-9cf62cf2bae7455f97cb5343090c0138?pvs=4) and learn how to use with the [Orpen Weather DOCS](https://upalx.notion.site/OrpenWeather-Docs-9cf62cf2bae7455f97cb5343090c0138?pvs=4).*

 ## Make your mark :triangular_flag_on_post: